 A minimum of two-weeks lead time is required for all new project requests.
 There may be some instances where your project will be completed sooner, but do not expect it.

 To receive access to Active Campaign you must attend an Active Campaign training session.
-Sessions are held on a monthly basis.
-Refer to the Web Development calendar to find out when the next session will be held.
+Please email the Web Content Specialist to schedule a training.

 Keep in mind

 Your official Facebook page is a space for prospective students.
 It is more casual, yes, but ultimately this is a place for us to put our best foot forward in conversing with past, present and future students.

 Research has shown that noon is the best time to get noticed on Facebook.
 To be courteous and ensure that your fans don't get tired of you, post only once a day (twice max if absolutely necessary).
 To keep the attention of your audience, you should post a minimum of two-three times a week.

 Upload photos that are relevant to your program and your audience.
 Examples would be photos of events that your program held, marketing photos from program photoshoots, etc.

 Any information you post could be seen by a wide variety of individuals, such as alumni, donors, current students, prospective students, pastors and church leaders.
 Consider these groups before posting to ensure that you will not be alienating any current or future customers.
 Treat each social media interaction the same as you would a face-to-face conversation.
 Please be courteous, accurate and respectful.
 Pay attention to spelling and grammar.

 A page is a place for your program to communicate with your constituents in an official capacity.
 It is a place for updates, news, tidbits and photos that directly relate to your program.